The Vegetarian: "Mongolian Mark"

-The unnamed husband of Yeong-hye's sister, In-hye, is a video artist who is conflicted for quite some time.
-He imagines a love-making scene between two people, with their bodies decorated by painted flowers and, upon learning that Yeong-hye has a Mongolian spot birthmark shaped like a flower petal, he gets drawn towards her being unable to stop thinking about her and forms a plan to paint and record her in order to bring this artistic image to life.
+The unnamed husband of Yeong-hye's sister, In-hye, is a video artist who has been conflicted for quite some time.
+He imagines a love-making scene between two people, with their bodies decorated by painted flowers and, upon learning that Yeong-hye has a Mongolian spot birthmark shaped like a flower petal, he is drawn towards her, being unable to stop thinking about her.
+He forms a plan to paint and record her in order to bring this artistic image to life.
 It is revealed that he is attracted to Yeong-hye, especially after checking up on her and finding her unabashedly naked in her apartment.
 Yeong-hye agrees to model for him and he paints flowers across her body in a studio rented from an art professor in the area.
 He follows up this project with a second piece of art, which involves recruiting a fellow artist to join Yeong-hye in a sexually-explicit film.
 When the brother-in-law asks if the two will engage in actual intercourse, his friend is disgusted and leaves.
 Yeong-hye, who had become aroused during this sequence, claims it was because of the flowers painted on the man's body.
-The brother-in-law asks a friend to paint flowers on him and visits Yeong-hye, where the brother-in-law forces himself upon Yeong-hye with her screaming "Stop!".
+The brother-in-law asks his ex-girlfriend to paint flowers on him and visits Yeong-hye, where the brother-in-law has intercourse with Yeong-hye.
 When his wife discovers the film, she calls "emergency services", claiming that both he and Yeong-hye are mentally unwell.
 He contemplates jumping off of the balcony, most likely to his death, but remains "rooted to the spot" and is escorted out of the building by the authorities.